|

 Power Basics

-Correctly use the SI unit of power.
+- Correctly use the SI unit of power.
+Watt is the unit of power.

-Define power.
+- Define power.

-In words: power is the rate of doing work or the rate of using
+power is the rate of doing work or the rate of using

 energy.